-Vermont Workers’ Compensation Claim Lawyer
+Vermont Workers’ Comp Claims Lawyer

 You get hurt at work.
 You tell your supervisor and get yourself to a doctor.
 Now what?
 Workers’ compensation should pay your medical bills and also pay a portion of your wages if you have to miss work for several days for medical treatment or to recover.
 But how do you go about making a claim for workers’ compensation, and what happens if you run into trouble with your employer or their workers’ comp insurance carrier?

 In directing the Labor Commissioner to create the workers’ compensation claim process, the Vermont legislature commanded that the process and procedure shall be “as summary and simple as reasonably may be.”
 That said, here is a look at the steps to getting your workers’ compensation benefits.
-If you need help with a claim that is being unreasonably delayed, denied, underpaid or cut short, call Sluka Law for a free consultation and help with workers’ compensation claims in Vermont statewide.
+If you need help with a claim that is being unreasonably delayed, denied, underpaid or cut short, call Sluka Law for a free consultation and help with workers’ comp claims in Vermont statewide.

 Report the Injury, Get Medical Help